victoriacheng15/victoriacheng15.vercel.app/src/content/post/exploring-touch-linux-commands.md

 ---
-title: "Commands for Linux - touch"
+title: "Exploring touch - Linux Commands"
 description: "Unlock the power of the Linux touch command for file management.
 Create files, update timestamps, and set custom dates with ease."
 publishDate: "2024-03-07"
 tags: [linux]